 Hearing tests are painless.

 Depending on the results of your test, your doctor or specialist may recommend a follow-up evaluation.
-If you have hearing loss or other problems with your hearing, she might also recommend medication, hearing aids, or surgery.
+If you have hearing loss or other problems with your hearing, they might also recommend medication, hearing aids, or surgery.